Here is a fast sew for a super useful item: the key chain baby pouch.

 Teflon sewing foot or Non-Stick foot

 1. Place zipper face down on top of the 8"x 4" vinyl piece.
 Sew along this edge at 1/4" seam allowance.
+You might want to use Wonder Clips on this step, I personally don't because the length is so small.
+Remember to lock stitch. ;)

 2. Fold over so zipper is facing up and finger press.
 Top stitch.